hemantksingh/messup-learn/People/Interviews.md

 ## Competency skills

-* Get buyin for tech debt, ability to sell your ideas
-  * provide solid building blocks for rapid delivery
-  * reduce the number of support issues in a particular area of the code
-* Demonstrate progress transparently
-  * able to switch from individual contributor to collaborate with the wider team
-  * run demos and share progress with others
-* Drive innovation responsibly (by running small experiments)
-* Drive quality (via automation, adopting best practices) keeping delivery timescales in mind
-  * reduce regression cycles and manual testing effort to allow frequent releases

 To kick off a conversation [Amazon leadership questions](https://www.yoreoyster.com/blog/amazon-leadership-principles-questions/) is a good place to start looking for potential behavioral questions:

 * Ownership/Accountability - Tell me about an unpopular decision of yours?
 Are they individually driven or lean on decisions made by the team?
 * Action/Results oriented - What is more important - getting things right or meeting deadlines/delivering value to customers?
 Understand how they manage competing priorities.
 * Simplification/Passion - Tell me about a time when you simplified or innovated something and it went wrong?
 * Teamwork/Humility - What do you do to gain the trust of your teammates?

+Other competencies to look out for:

+* Get buyin for tech debt, ability to sell your ideas
+  * provide solid building blocks for rapid delivery
+  * reduce the number of support issues in a particular area of the code
+* Demonstrate progress transparently
+  * able to switch from individual contributor to collaborate with the wider team
+  * run demos and share progress with others

 ## Fact finding techniques